 Enjoy your music wherever you go as the built-in rechargeable battery has enough power for up to eight hours of continuous wireless audio playback.

 Low on power?
 Conveniently charge the headset via USB and continue to enjoy high-quality audio while doing so.

 The headset can be folded to about 70% of its original size, and can be kept in the handy carrying pouch.

 Welcome the arrival of the latest generation of console gaming!
-Get yourself ready to experience some unparalleled realistic gaming action by gearing up with the Sound Blaster EVO, compatible with the new Playstation®4 via USB and 4 pole 3.5mm audio connector in analog mode.
+Get yourself ready to experience some unparalleled realistic gaming action by gearing up with the Sound Blaster EVO Zx, compatible with the new Playstation®4 via 4 pole 3.5mm audio connector in analog mode and via USB connection.